Ruritan: History

-The first Ruritan Club, the Holland Ruritan Club, was founded on April 16, 1928 at the Hollland Hotel in Holland, Virginia, now part of Suffolk, Virginia.
+The first Ruritan Club, the Holland Ruritan Club, was founded on April 16, 1928 at the Holland Hotel in Holland, Virginia, now part of Suffolk, Virginia.
 Its founders, Thomas V. Downing and Jack Gwaltney, wanted to establish a civic organization for rural communities.
 Its purpose was "to make the rural community a better place in which to live by bringing together farmers and business and professional men in a community in the interest of community service, fellowship, and goodwill."

 Ruritan was chartered on May 21, 1928; this is recognized by the group as its founding date.
 Along with Downing and Gwaltney, some of the charter members were W. E Beale, L. H. Gardner, J. D. Rawles, Hugh V. White, and H. L. Worrell Sr.

 Almost immediately, the club added chapters in nearby counties.
 It was known as the National Order of Ruritans by 1930.
 Dr. J. M. Bland of Boykins, Virginia was its first national president.
 It held its first annual convention on January 15, 1932, in Suffolk, Virginia.
 Ten clubs and 200 delegates attended the convention.
 In 1935, the club spread outside of Virginia with the founding of a chapter in Sunbury, North Carolina.

 On May 25, 1958, a nine-foot-tall granite monument was dedicated in Holland, Virginia to commemorate the founding of Ruritan National.
 By 1958, Ruritan National had more than 700 clubs in seventeen states, with more than 24,000 members who were a mixture of farmers and businessmen.
 Its diverse areas of service were reflected by its standing committees of the era: